EditB/100-days-of-code/r1-log.md

 ### R1D18
 - Playing with Glitch.
 Finally figured out how to get blah.com/asdfd (the part after the slash).
 Now need to find a way to turn a natural time stamp to a unix one (and find different ways to decipher natural language dates, like 2Jan2018 or January the second 2018)??
 We shall see.

+### R1D19
+- Still working on Glitch.
+Trying to figure out how to convert timestamps (unix to natural language and vica versa + null for everything else)